 - The status and details of the relevant IP in the jurisdiction where infringement occurred.
 This includes checking the status of your IP registrations, and whether the alleged infringer has registered IP rights with IP Australia or overseas IP offices.

-- Are there any other less confrontational and more informal ways to contact the other party before sending out the letter?
+- Whether there any other less confrontational and more informal ways to contact the other party before sending out the letter.

-- Will you be prepared to be engaged in further correspondence, negotiation or even disputes with the other party?
+- Whether you will be prepared to be engaged in further correspondence, negotiation or even disputes with the other party.
+If you threaten to do something and do not follow through, it could be found to be an unjustified threat.

 It can be difficult to determine whether the other party’s behaviour amounts to infringement.
-An IP attorney can help you make this assessment and advise what steps would work best in your situation.
+An IP professional can help you make this assessment and advise what steps would work best in your situation.

 See also